statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 B1230Mill scaling arising from the manufacture of iron and steel

 B1240Copper oxide mill-scale

+B1250Waste end-of-life motor vehicles, containing neither liquids nor other hazardous components
 ###B2 Wastes containing principally inorganic constituents, which may contain metals and organic materials

 B2010 Wastes from mining operations in non-dispersible form:

 *Natural graphite waste

-*Slate waste, whether or not roughly trimmed or merely cut, by sawing or otherwise
+*Slate waste, whether or not roughly trimmed or merely cut, by sawing or otherwise • Mica waste

 *Mica waste